Dr Victoria Williamson BSc, MA, PhD, FHEA

 - Cognitive Psychology: Memory, learning, mental imagery, and spontaneous cognitions

-- Music and performance review –with Hochschule Luzern Musik (Ms Elena Alessandri & Prof. Olivier Senn)
+- Music and performance review –Hochschule Luzern Musik (Dr. Elena Alessandri & Prof. Antonio Baldassarre)

-- Music and memory expertise –with the University of York (Profs.
-Alan Baddeley & Graham Hitch)
+- Music and memory – Profs.
+Alan Baddeley & Graham Hitch (University of York)

 Selected Grants and Awards